jacebrowning/datafiles/docs/types/builtins.md

 When Python builtin types are used as type annotations they are automatically mapped to the corresponding type in the chosen file format.
-Any of these types will accept `None` as a value when made optional:
+Any of these types will accept `None` as a value when made optional.

 ```python
 from typing import Optional